calvincurry22/Food-Locker/README.md

 - C#
 - ASP.NET Web API & Entity Framework for accessing the database
 - SQL Server for database management
-- React using "hooks" for application build
+- React using "hooks" for client-side application build
 - React Router for navigation
 - ChartJs for data visualization
 - Material UI for component design